Social Security Number Trace (SSN Trace)

 The Truth is in the Details

-There is no single source of truth for criminal record screening in the U.S. In fact, with more than 3,500 separate possible places to look for criminal records in the U.S., insight into where to search is vital.
-Sterling’s criminal locator services are three distinctly different tools used for locating criminal records; when layered together, they uncover more meaningful places to search for a candidate’s potential criminal history.
+There is no single source of truth for criminal record screening in the US In fact, with more than 3,500 separate possible places to look for criminal records in the US, insight into where to search is vital.
+First Advantage offers multiple tools that, when layered together, can help uncover more meaningful places to search for potential criminal records.

 A male looking at a tablet in the office.

-Why do a background check on a Social Security number?
+Why Do a Background Check With a Social Security Number?

 An SSN trace, also known as as Social Security background check, returns information related to a Social Security number.
 This information can include when and where the SSN was issued, as well as any associated names like aliases and maiden names.

-Sterling’s SSN Trace is the first step in the criminal locator services; it is the foundation for quality criminal history research and an important part of any effective, efficient background check.
-When you use the SSN Trace together with Sterling’s Enhanced Nationwide and Locator Select criminal locator services, you are positioned to have a much clearer picture of your candidate’s potential criminal activity across the U.S.
+First Advantage's SSN Trace is the foundation for quality criminal history research and an important part of any effective, efficient background check.
+When you use the SSN Trace together with our Enhanced Nationwide and Locator Select, you are positioned to have a much clearer picture of your candidate’s potential criminal activity across the US.

 True or False?